aocoronel/eureka-sh/README.md

-# eureka-sh
+# Quickly store your ideas

-`eureka.sh` is a fork of [eureka](https://github.com/simeg/eureka) by Simon Egersand written in shell, and with additional features.
+`eureka` is serves the same functionality as [eureka](https://github.com/simeg/eureka) written by Simon Egersand. `eureka` is written in shell, and with additional features.

 It's a CLI tool that tries to make the experience of jotting ideas down as friction-less as possible right from the terminal.
 It mainly integrates with git, committing and pushing ideas to a remote git repository.

 ## Requirements

-- Git is required in order to use `eureka.sh`
+- Git is required in order to use `eureka`
 - A remote git repository (optional)

 ## Features